Phishing = Social Engineering

 - Don't believe everything you read.
 If you are unsure as to whether a website is legitimate, confirm it by contacting the company or organization.

-- Double check the links of websites you visit.
+- Double-check links of websites you visit.
 "Google" the site to ensure the link is correct.

 - Never provide personal information or information about your company/organization via email, text, or over the phone.